-Everything about Chateau Grand Puy Lacoste, Pauillac, Bordeaux, Fifth Growth, wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Grand Puy Lacoste, Pauillac, Bordeaux, Fifth Growth, with wine tasting notes, wine and food pairing tips.
+Learn all the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Grand Puy Lacoste History, Overview

-In 1932, Chateau Grand Puy Lacoste was purchased by the Dupin family, as the previous owner was forced to sell the estate due to the devastation Bordeaux suffered when the region was struck by phylloxera.
+In 1932, Chateau Grand Puy Lacoste was purchased by the Dupin family.
 The new owner Raymond Dupin was a famous character who was well-known because he enjoyed the good and slightly decadent side of life.
-His dinner parties, hospitality and wine cellar was quite famous.
-If you were lucky enough to have received an invitation to dinner, it was one invite you never turned down!
+His dinner parties, hospitality and wine cellar were quite famous.
+If you were lucky enough to receive an invitation to dinner, it was one invite you never turned down!

 Chateau Grand Puy Lacoste The Modern Age